Code-Institute-Submissions/MoniPar-the-visensemble/README.md

   * Real name, logo, information, media and links for the Visionaries Choir.
   * A close navigation symbol on the hamburger button in the header on mobile.
   * An archive of past performances, appearances etc for the choir’s followers and members to access on the website itself.
-  * News stories cards to look more modern, maybe a skewed effect on an opaque background.
+  * News cards to look more modern, maybe a skewed effect on an opaque background.
   * The choir’s very own donation box.
+  * A personalised page that thanks the user for submitting the sign up/contact form with a functioning action which sends the data to a file on the server.
   * Information about how the users data will be used (GDPR).

 [Back to Top](#table-of-contents)